Political Representation, Boards and Commissions, & Civic Engagement/Advocacy

 Vision: Have equal representation of women and men in political roles, boards and commissions, and as advocates in all spaces.

-- Maintain parity of the State Board of Education elected seats (66.7% of state school board members are currently women).
-[Metric]
+- Maintain parity of the State Board of Education elected seats.
+[Metric Dashboard]

-- Foster a 15.0% increase in women engagement and membership rates within advocacy and civic engagement organizations by 2030.
-[Data forthcoming: Tracking # of women across organizations.]
+- Foster a 15% increase in engagement of women and male allies within advocacy and civic engagement partner organizations by 2030.
+[Metric Dashboard]

 Partners